I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 The only unsafe part was the emus who are known to be aggressive at times.

 Over the last couple of years I have been invited to join people at their table in this restaurant.
-I guess because it is too embarrassing for the locals to see a single woman eating alone?
+I guess because it is too embarrassing for some people to see a single woman eating alone?
 I’m not sure really why this happens but it does.

 I had forgotten this quirk in the fabric of the universe so excitedly entered the restaurant thinking about the next chapter of my book.

-A backpacker waiter with a strong accent — I couldn’t place — hovered over me as he showed me my table.
+A very tall backpacker waiter with a strong accent — I couldn’t place — hovered over me as he showed me my table.

-He was much taller than me and he bent over the top of me and bumped me as he gave me the menu.
+As he bent over the top of me and bumped me as he gave me the menu, this was distracting me so I didn’t notice the people around me.

 It is the larger than life “Blue” mountain of a man from the pub and he was there with the four younger people.